bunchesofdonald/arduino-candle/README.md

 ## Arduino-Candle

-Turns an LED that is connected to a PWM into a flickering candle.
+Turns a LED that is connected to a PWM into a flickering candle.

 I created this for a halloween project last year.
 I wanted a semi-realistic 'candle' to go inside of my animatronic pumpkin (The Chomp-O-Lantern).